fanhongtao/JDK/demo/jvmti/hprof/README.txt

  *  notice, this list of conditions and the following disclaimer in
  *  the documentation and/or other materials provided with the distribution.
  *
- * Neither the name of Sun Microsystems, Inc. or the names of contributors
+ * Neither the name of Oracle or the names of contributors
  * may be used to endorse or promote products derived from this software
  * without specific prior written permission.
  *